This Topic was Recently Updated.

 If([Variance] < 0, “OVER BUDGET!”, “”)

-The last thing we can do is to apply this column as a label on our bars, so no matter what layout we are in, we can always see exactly which tasks are over budget by simply viewing the Timeline Graph.
+To have the OVER BUDGET! text show up on the Timeline Graph as a label on the bars, so no matter what layout we are in, we can always see exactly which tasks are over budget:

-4. Select Apply to apply the label to your schedule.
+- Select Apply to add the label to your schedule.